 - Respond to social and political needs in the community and

 In 2017-18, the Social Action Committee will organize a Fall Family Potluck, a Spring Family Picnic and the annual teach-in and day of service for Dr. Martin Luther King, Jr. day.
-Committee members also coordinate workshops and groups where parents can learn and collaborate on how to be in authentic community across difference and parenting issues related to racial and social justice, communication and identity development.
+Committee members also coordinate workshops and groups where parents can learn and collaborate on how to be in an authentic community across difference and parenting issues related to racial and social justice, communication and identity development.
 And we take part in an ongoing Listening Campaign, designed to ensure that all voices in the 261 community are heard.
 The Social Action Committee meets once a month and everyone is encouraged to join.

 STEM is an acronym for the integration of the four disciplines of Science, Technology, Engineering, and Mathematics.
 Last year PS261 formed a STEM committee focused on educating, engaging, and enticing our children in these interdisciplinary areas.
-Some exciting activities planned so far for this year include: Big Apple Crunch promoting healthy eating, Engineering is Elementary projects integrated within the science curriculum, school-wide Science Fair, math nights and much more!
+Some exciting activities planned so far for this year include: Big Apple Crunch promoting healthy eating, Engineering is Elementary projects integrated into the science curriculum, school-wide Science Fair, math nights and much more!
 We plan to meet monthly and could use your help.
 Inquiry leads to innovation and success.
 Let’s get our kids asking “what if” and “why” more often!

-Chair: Andrea Strong, [email protected]
+WELLNESS COUNCIL Chair: Andrea Strong, [email protected]

 The Wellness Council is devoted to making our community a healthy, lively, mindful and environmentally-conscious place to live, learn and play.
-Our agenda includes growing and maintaining our garden, encouraging recycling and sustainability, teaching our kids and their families about nutrition and fitness, beautifying our school with art and greenery, and engaging all of us in school-wide wellness-related events that foster community, such as staff appreciation events, outdoor yoga parties, family wellness nights, cultural pot lucks, community service and so much more!
+Our agenda includes growing and maintaining our garden, encouraging recycling and sustainability, teaching our kids and their families about nutrition and fitness, beautifying our school with art and greenery, and engaging all of us in school-wide wellness-related events that foster community, such as staff appreciation events, outdoor yoga parties, family wellness nights, cultural potlucks, community service and so much more!
 We look forward to sharing many days of gardening, cooking, dancing, eating, and playing together.